Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Sterile Neutrino Production

-With the background evolution specified above, we now turn to the study of the production and evolution of the sterile neutrinos.
-We first present the framework for tracking the evolution of active-sterile neutrino system.
+In this section we present the framework for tracking the evolution of active-sterile neutrino system.
 Let $f_\alpha(p,t)$ denote the distribution function of active neutrinos ($\alpha = e,\mu,\tau$) and $f_s(p,t)$ the sterile one.
 Our aim to compute $f_s$, which is governed by the semiclassical Boltzmann equation,

-where $\mathcal{C}_{s}$ is the collision term.
+where $H$ is given by Eq.~\eqref{eq:Hubble}, and $\mathcal{C}_{s}$ the collision term.
 For sterile neutrino production from oscillation, Eq.\ (\ref{eq:fs}) corresponds to the approximation of the full quantum kinetic equation in the small mixing regime \cite{Bell:1998ds,Johns:2019hjl}.
 With the phase space distribution function, one can further obtain the sterile neutrino number density

+where $g_s$ denotes the number of sterile neutrino degrees freedom; we will assume $g_s=2$ throughout this work, corresponding to a Majorana particle.
+Finally, one obtains the abundance,